aishwarya-bm/DoYouKnowMe/README.md

 # DoYouKnowMe
-A CLI based game/app which tests how well you know me
+A CLI based game/app which tests how well you know me.
+Scores are displayed at the end of the quiz.